apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

 In distributed mode, [Warden](http://doc.mapr.com/display/MapR/Apache+Drill+Installation+Overview) attempts to start Drill automatically when Drill is defined as service.

 [Starting SQLLine outside the sandbox]({{ site.baseurl }}/docs/starting-stopping-drill) for use with Drill requires entering more options than are shown here.
+When you type sqlline on the Sandbox command line, a script runs that includes startup options shown in the section, ["Starting/Stopping Drill"](http://tshiran.github.io/drill/docs/starting-stopping-drill/#invoking-sqlline/connecting-to-a-schema).

 In this tutorial you query a number of data sets, including Hive and HBase, and files on the file system, such as CSV, JSON, and Parquet files.
 To access these diverse data sources, you connect Drill to storage plugins.